 Vitamin D is naturally found in fatty fish, egg yolks, and organ meats, and it is frequently added to fortified foods like milk, yogurt, breakfast cereals, and juices.
 Highly processed foods that contain added sugars usually do not contain much vitamin D. These foods also happen to be high in empty calories, which can contribute to weight gain.
-Note that if you are not getting enough vitamin D from your diet, supplementation and extra sunlight exposure can help to make up for your low levels [ref].
+Note that if you are not getting enough vitamin D from your diet, vitamin D3 supplements and extra sunlight exposure can help to make up for your low levels [ref].
 (It’s always a good idea to talk with your healthcare provider before trying out a new supplement.)

 As mentioned above, your body can make vitamin D on its own.
 This process starts when the sun’s ultraviolet rays hit your exposed skin.
 The exact effects of exposure can vary based on a wide range of factors, from cloud cover to your own skin color (more melanin often requires more sunlight exposure to produce vitamin D), but most experts recommend 10 to 30 minutes of direct exposure a few times per week.

 There are plenty of reasons why you might not get enough sunlight, like your location and the time of year, but it may also coincide with an overall physically inactive (or “sedentary”) lifestyle.
 Less time spent outside often means less physical activity, which naturally contributes to more weight gain among some people.

 Some studies suggest a link between vitamin D levels and depression.
 In one comprehensive review of the research on the matter, researchers found that adults with depression tended to have lower levels of vitamin D.